 The 7 Days of Creation Printable and Craft is part of an ongoing series of Bible crafts and projects at Thinking Kids.
 Bible Road Trip™ includes weekly crafts–you’ll find detailed descriptions of some of those crafts, as well and new Bible crafts not found in the curriculum.

-I love doing art projects with my kids.
-Creating can really help children process and retain information.
-I’m a big fan of doing crafts with kids that are art projects rather than process art.
-That means the projects I suggest may take several sessions and a little more assistance, but they will also be something you can hang on your walls or that adds to retention and comprehension.
 Your children will learn new skills and techniques and start to feel confident working with real art tools.
 As a bonus, these art projects / crafts can be used with a variety of ages.
 Your young children can do simple work while your teens can get as elaborate as they’d like.
 I make an effort to use supplies that are easy to obtain and relatively inexpensive.

 7 Days of Creation Printable and Craft